nickscript0/image_grid/README.md

 ```

 ## Notes
-- *Why is it not using ES6 imports for external dependencies?* Opentip and mithril.animate don't work out of the box with system.js (e.g., mithril.animate.js monkey patches mithril.js), so external dependencies are imported by html script tags instead of ES6 imports.
+- *Why am I not using ES6 imports for external dependencies?* Opentip and mithril.animate don't work out of the box with system.js (e.g., mithril.animate.js monkey patches mithril.js), so external dependencies are imported by html script tags instead of ES6 imports.
 - *Missing feature of Flow type: Tying a class interfaces (so a class declaration could be tied to its implementation).*: See https://github.com/facebook/flow/issues/833